 ‘In her first collection of short stories, Lucy Hughes-Hallett updates ancient tales – from Greek myths to Bible stories to folklore – for modern times.
 Orpheus is reincarnated as a grieving counter-tenor in a moving tale of loss; Actaeon is transformed into a smooth-talking estate agent; Tristan and Izza pop some pills and fall in love in Windsor.
 Hughes-Hallett’s tales are familiar yet strange, its modern characters wittily observed, the narrative charged with emotion.
 These eight incantatory tales, like the fables they’re based on, enthral.’
 Francesca Carington - Tatler

-‘Fabulous is a surprisingly exhilarating collection of ancient stories from Greek myth and the Bible to the Pied Piper, retold and refigured for modern times. the characters are recognisable types, the settings half-familiar and Lucy Hughes-Hallett’s acute eye for appearances and her ear for modern speech make the surface drama compelling Her greatest achievement is to bring out the underlying tragedies of the workings of fate.
+‘Fabulous is an exhilarating collection of ancient stories from Greek myth and the Bible to the Pied Piper, retold and refigured for modern times.
+Lucy Hughes-Hallett’s acute eye for appearances and her ear for modern speech make the surface drama compelling Her greatest achievement is to bring out the underlying tragedies of the workings of fate.
 Her publishers compare her to Angela Carter, but she is more compassionate and more subtle.’
 Lindsay Duguid - The Tablet

 'An extraordinarily accomplished first novel...
 It is long, rich, dense, capacious and complicated...
 It is also absolutely involving, thanks to beautiful description and a very fine understanding of human emotion.
 There are fools and witches and changeling children, eavesdroppers, arrases and mazes, and there is something almost Tolstoyan in its sly wit and descriptive brilliance...Peculiar Ground is marvellously subtle: like its images, its preoccupations are allowed to develop in a way that feels both organic and magical.
 Its central image, of a society enclosed by a wall that is as dangerous as it is protective, could not be more pertinent to our world of hardening borders, and yet it resists easy interpretation...
 Humane, thoughtful, compelling and packed with magic, this is a remarkable achievement.'
 Christobel Kent - The Guardian